nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 ``pairwise_bernoulli`` connection rule.
 The probability can then be a constant, depend on the position of the source or the target neuron, or on the distance between a driver and a pool node to a connection probability.
-To create dependencies on neuron positions, NEST Parameters objects are used.
+To create dependencies on neuron positions, NEST parameters objects are used.
 NEST then generates a connection according to this probability.

 Probabilistic connections between layers can be generated in two different